A project component is a single, unique and independent entity that can be reused in two ways:

 This action is available from the Components tab of the project pane.
 Hover over the component and click the actions menu icon to open the actions menu.
 From the menu, select Duplicate.

 This creates a copy of the component as a new, unreferenced component.
-Upon creating the component copy, the cursor is positioned on the component name within the Components tab for you to rename the component:
+On creating the component copy, the cursor is positioned on the component name within the Components tab for you to rename the component: